JBchangwater/SHIP/README.md

 # SHIP
-Spatial heterogeneity index of precipitation and MHSA-BiLSTM
+Spatial heterogeneity index of precipitation and MHSA-BiLSTM,The code will be made public after the acceptance of the paper